a-toms/social-network/social-network-guide.md

-8. Add friends
+8. Make friends
-8.1 -> Update custom user model to create a link to other users models.py
+8.1 -> Update custom user model to create a field that links to other users.
+# The link that we will use is called a 'Many to Many' connection.
+As the name implies,
+# a m2m field may connect many database entries to many other database entries.

+# Because each user's friends will be other users, we will create a m2m model that links
+# to itself (a recursive connection).

+models.py

 ```